 Facebook Stories is now unlocked for public sharing.
 This may be seen as an attempt to clone Snapchat, by letting social media stars, celebrities and public figures to post Stories publicly.
 Public sharing gives Facebook Stories the potential to mint or popularize internet celebrities the same way Snapchat and Instagram Stories can.
 Facebook has proudly shared the rapid traction of Instagram Stories, both of which have over 250 million daily users.
 That makes them bigger than Snapchat, which has 166 million daily users for its whole app and has seen growth slow down since the Facebook-owned competitors launched.

 With the pair retaining its upside pressure the past week, more strength is likely in the new week.
 Resistance comes in at 1.1800 level with a cut through here opening the door for more upside towards the 1.1850 level.
 Further up, resistance lies at the 1.1900 level where a break will expose the 1.1950 level.
-However, it may fluctuate in the next few hours, hence consider using the Classic Binary Options for this one.
+However, it may fluctuate in the next few hours, hence consider using the Classic Digital Options for this one.

 GBP/USD reversed directions last week.
 The pair closed at 1.3120, its highest level since September 2016.
 The US dollar is under pressure, with mixed numbers in Q2 and worries that the Fed might not raise rates in December.
 Brexit worries continue to darken the mood of investors, as the start of negotiations between the UK and the EU has revealed wide gaps between the two sides.
 Consider using the Long Term Tool to trade this pair during the day.